Mark was raised and still resides in Center Star, Alabama,

 achievements which is on permanent display in the lobby of the Alabama Music Hall Of Fame.

-His songs have appeared on seven gold or platinum albums.
-Mark has been a staff songwriter for FAME, Jody Williams Music, Reba McEntire's Starstruck Music Group, March Music, Sony ATV Tree and currently for Noble Vision Music Group in Nashville.Mark has had 13 songs co-written with and recorded by Josh Turner.
+His songs have appeared on nine gold or platinum albums.
+Mark has been a staff songwriter for FAME, Jody Williams Music, Reba McEntire's Starstruck Music Group, March Music, Sony ATV Tree and currently for Noble Vision Music Group in Nashville.Mark has had 14 songs co-written with and recorded by Josh Turner.

-In 2016, Mark appeared as a songwriter on records that were nominated for both Grammy and Dove awards.
+In 2016, Mark appeared as a songwriter on records by Brandy Clark and Shenandoah respectively that were nominated for both Grammy and Dove awards.